Scope

 • Requires less restraint to deliver the first dose – the degree of patient restraint and immobility required to deliver an IM dose safely is substantially less than to insert an IV cannula.
 This may place both the staff and patient at less restraint-related risk of harm in delivering that first dose of medication.

-• (Note, there are some patients who can not even be safely restrained well enough to deliver IM medication and alternative risk management strategies or resources called in to protect staff and/or the patient.)
+• (Note, there are some patients who cannot even be safely restrained well enough to deliver IM medication and will require alternative risk management strategies or resources called in to protect staff and/or the patient.)

 • However, due to the slower onset, this may require a much longer period of physical restraint until the sedation takes effect.
 Longer periods of restraint increase restraint-related risk of harm to both the patient and staff.

 • Highly agitated patients, if released from restraint before the sedation has taken effect, may seriously harm staff in attendance.
-This must be avoided.
+This must be avoided and hence IM dosing may result in a lengthy physical restraint in such patients.

 • Even if the IM route has been chosen for initial ED sedation, it is may be advisable to follow up with IV cannula insertion when the patient is more settled to provide the option of sedation delivery by IV route later and to manage sedation related complications (e.g. hypotension).